 *** Our S4800 camera lasted one month :-( Someone grabbed the camera to catch a shot, but forgot to remove the lens cap.
 Instead of responding to the warning to turn the camera off and remove the cap, that person instinctively pressed buttons to get results.
 My best guess is that the internal zoom gearing is either jammed or stripped.
 (I can't fault who did that.
 I came close to doing it myself a couple times.)

 Lesson: At the very least, you want a camera with an automatic lens cap/closure.
-Ideally you want a camera with an internal lens zoom movement, and there are a few on the market (like the original Sony Mavica).
+Ideally you want a camera with an internal lens zoom movement, and there've been a few on the market (like the original Sony Mavica).

 ** You may be disturbed to see exposure information indicating that you're shooting at f/8, f/11, or even f/20(!).
 Again: these are only equivalent f/stop light values with a neutral density filter flopped into the light path.
 Rest assured: the lens is wide open --which is (again) a good thing.